FredHutch/automatic-garbanzo/README-automatic-garbanzo.md

 Add to any existing branches that need to be built via merge.

+## For the Courageous:

+The update script can also install the garbanzo:

+    curl -L https://github.com/FredHutch/automatic-garbanzo/raw/dev/.automatic-garbanzo/tools/update.sh | /bin/bash

+Note that this pulls from master and may be ahead of the version subsequently downloaded as part of a release.

 ## Configure Jenkins

 Log into Jenkins and create a multibranch pipeline project.
 Configure the